Solar+ Storage Integrated Energy Management Demonstration in a Supportive Housing Facility

 The Issue

-Battery Energy Storage System (BESS) integrated energy management activities have the risk of potentially increasing peak demand and peak utility loads.
-Behind-the-meter photovoltaic (PV) generation is also uncontrolled by the utility.
-Unmanaged energy production and storage creates additional challenges for utility energy management and distribution.
-Pairing PV and BESS with controls and managed loads has great potential, but community-scale PV and BESS solutions at multi-family residences have struggled to be adopted in California, as there have been limited demonstrations that such systems can provide benefits to the building owner, tenants, and the grid simultaneously.
+Battery Energy Storage System (BESS)-integrated energy management activities can increase peak demand and utility loads if not properly managed.
+Behind-the-meter photovoltaic (PV) generation further complicates utility control, as its production is independent of grid management.
+Uncoordinated energy production and storage present additional challenges for efficient energy distribution.
+However, pairing PV and BESS with advanced controls offers significant potential for optimizing energy use, even without controllable loads.
+Despite this opportunity, community-scale PV and BESS solutions for multi-family residences have faced slow adoption in California, primarily due to limited demonstrations proving that such systems can simultaneously benefit building owners, tenants, and the grid.

 Project Innovation

-The project deploys a 100 kW high-performing solar PV system, a 150 kW/150 kWh li-ion battery energy storage system, a smart inverter, and an advanced energy management platform to demonstrate different use cases and showcase the advanced functions of smart inverters.
-These components will be integrated to optimize flexibility in demand side energy management through load shifting, solar PV self-consumption, emergency back-up, demand response, and ancillary grid services.
-The proposed system will be able to autonomously meet demand response and energy management requests while critical loads at the building are maintained, minimizing operational impacts.
-It will also realize energy and demand charge cost savings to the building owner and tenants.
+The project deploys a front-of-the-meter 100 kW high-performing solar PV system, a behind-the-meter 100 kW/186 kWh lithium-ion BESS, a smart inverter combined with optimizers, and an advanced energy management platform to demonstrate various use cases and highlight the advanced functionalities of smart inverters.
+These components will be integrated to explore demand-side energy management strategies, including load shifting, solar PV self-consumption, emergency backup, demand response, and ancillary grid services.
+While the system will have the capability to autonomously respond to energy management and demand response requests using grid-charged energy, load shifting and ancillary grid services will be limited by the battery's inability to charge directly from solar under normal on-grid operation.
+Solar PV self-consumption will occur only during outages, when the battery can store excess solar generation to power critical loads.
+Despite these operational constraints, the system will provide reliable emergency backup and deliver energy and demand charge cost savings for both the building owner and tenants.

 Project Goals

-Install a solar PV and battery system equipped with back-up capabilities at a supportive housing building.
+Install a solar PV and BESS with backup capabilities to support critical loads at a supportive housing building.

-Develop energy management system that optimizes operation to both reduce tenants' energy bills and support grid needs.
+Develop an energy management system to optimize operations, reducing tenants' energy bills while supporting grid needs.

 Project Benefits

-This project integrates BESS and PV technology with advanced control algorithms and smart inverter autonomous functions.
-The solar+ system uses high efficiency solar panels that are DC coupled with Li-ion BESS and demonstrates various smart inverter functions to provide autonomous grid services and energy management practices under a variety of operational conditions.
-The team is assessing the impact smart inverter-provided grid services and solar + storage operation have on each other.
-The project provides BESS and PV technology integrated with an energy management system to support diurnal energy loads.
-This project implements utility-initiated demand response functions and creates an architecture that allows expansion to future power regulation and potential wholesale market participation.
+This project integrates BESS and solar PV technology with advanced control algorithms and smart inverter autonomous functions.
+The system uses high-efficiency solar panels paired with a lithium-ion BESS to demonstrate smart inverter capabilities for autonomous grid services and energy management under diverse operational conditions and interconnection agreements.
+The project will evaluate the impact of smart inverter-provided grid services and solar-plus-storage operation on overall system performance.
+It also explores utility-initiated demand response functions and establishes an architecture designed to support future expansion for power regulation and potential wholesale market participation.

 Lower Costs